-Regarding the climate change risk, and GHG emissions specifically, the Corporation is actively exploring opportunities for GHG reduction initiatives in its operations.
+Regarding climate change risk, and GHG emissions specifically, the Corporation is actively exploring opportunities for GHG reduction initiatives in its operations.
 As a drilling services contractor to mining companies, the Corporation does not have control over the emissions intensity of fuel provided by its customers or the GHG intensity of electricity consumed from local grids, nor does it manufacture its drill rigs and supporting equipment.
 In regions where it is feasible, the Corporation has been upgrading certain drill rigs to more fuel efficient/lower emissions Tier 4 engines.
-In fiscal 2022, the Corporation began to expand its use of certain in-floor heating technologies for drill shacks used in colder operating environments.
-This technology uses markedly less diesel fuel than traditional methods, and is a compelling example of efficiencies that can be achieved through grassroots innovations.
-The Corporation has also installed electric vehicle charging stations at certain North American office locations to help employees reduce emissions associated with commuting, and as travel restrictions ease, executive officers have committed to reducing air travel from pre-pandemic levels.
-Over the long term, the Corporation is committed to work collaboratively with its customers to strategically reduce GHG emissions from fuel and electricity.
+Over the long term, the Corporation is committed to work collaboratively with its customers and suppliers to strategically reduce GHG emissions from fuel and electricity.